 Standing Board Policy 9.50(d) requires a section or committee to circulate its legislative proposals to other sections or committees that may have an interest in the matter before the presentation of the request to the Legislation Committee.
 In order to ensure that all interested parties have an opportunity to comment on the proposal, the Legislative Position Request Form specifically requires a listing of the groups (both inside and outside the Bar) from whom your section or committee has solicited comments.

 It is also suggested that a person who is familiar with the substance of a legislative position request be present and available for questions during consideration by the Legislation Committee (and by the Board of Governors, if the matter is controversial).
 If a knowledgeable representative does not appear before the Legislation Committee, the committee may defer the matter because of inadequate information.

 Once a legislative position has been favorably acted upon by the Board of Governors, it is recorded on The Florida Bar’s master list of positions, maintained by the Governmental Affairs Office.
 Legislative positions are considered active for the two-year period coinciding with the legislative biennium.
 The master list is revised after each new position is approved.

-To facilitate the tracking of bills throughout regular and special sessions, the Bar utilizes a commercial on-line governmental information service.
-That bill tracking service includes a governmental directory, committee information, statute tracking, daily agendas and voting records.
+To facilitate the tracking of bills throughout regular and special sessions, the Bar utilizes a commercial online governmental information service.
+That bill-tracking service includes a governmental directory, committee information, statute tracking, daily agendas and voting records.

-There is too little understanding of the role of the judiciary, the rule of law, or the significance of attorneys within our democratic society.
+Many political challenges face Florida’s lawyers.
+The legal profession is often unpopular with the public, and there is too little understanding of the role of the judiciary, the rule of law and the significance of attorneys within our democratic society.

 Prepared by The Florida Bar Department of Public Information and Bar Services with assistance from the Governmental Affairs Office.